Is your stitching loose? Is nothing you're doing working? Does it look like this? Here's how you can fix it!

 Dull needle

-On average you should change your needle after every 8-10 hours of stitching.
-A dull needle can cause needle breakage and also it most likely will make your machine louder because it has to do more work when there’s a dull needle rather than a sharp needle.
+A dull needle can cause needle breakage.
+It could also cause your machine to become louder as it is doing more work when there’s a dull needle rather than a sharp needle.

 If none of these work for you, it might be time for you to get your machine serviced.

-Be sure to like and leave a comment and let me know what you think!
-And don't forget to subscribe to get notified for our next blog post!
+Be sure to leave a comment and let me know what you think!
+And don't forget to subscribe to get notified for my next blog post.

 Comments